RelationNet2: Deep Comparison Columns for Few-Shot Learning: Related Work

 \keypoint{Use of Feature Hierarchies} The general strategy of simultaneously exploiting multiple layers of a feature hierarchy has been exploited in conventional many-shot classification network \cite{huang2017densely,srivastava2015highwayNet}, instance recognition \cite{chang2018mlfn}, and semantic segmentation networks \cite{hariharan2015hypercolumn}.
-However, not to our knowledge in the context of deep-metric learning, where the conventional pipeline is to extract a complete feature \cite{ge2018deepMetric,hu2014deepMetric}.
-Importantly, in contrast to prior approaches' single `shortcut' connection of deeper features to a classifier \cite{hariharan2015hypercolumn,chang2018mlfn}, we uniquely learn a hierarchy of relation modules: One non-linear comparison function for each block of the embedding.
+However, in the context of deep-metric learning, the conventional pipeline is to extract a complete feature \cite{ge2018deepMetric,hu2014deepMetric}.
+Importantly, in contrast to prior approaches single `short-cut' connection of deeper features to a classifier \cite{hariharan2015hypercolumn,chang2018mlfn}, we uniquely learn a hierarchy of relation modules: One non-linear comparison function for each block of the embedding modules.
 Our approach is also reminiscent of classic techniques such as spatial pyramids \cite{lazebnik2006pyramid} (since each module in the hierarchy operates at different spatial resolutions) and multi-kernel learning \cite{vedaldi2009mklObjDet} (since we learn multiple relation modules for each feature in the hierarchy).
+This can also be seen as the first multiple meta-learner approach for few shot learning problems.